Equestrian events at the 1976 Summer Olympics: Dressage

 The 10-minute Grand Prix dressage test was ridden by 27 riders from 11 nations.
 The Grand Prix awarded up to 500 points per judge—2500 points total—with Christine Stückelberger winning the test on Granat with 1869 points (74.7%).
 The top 12 riders from the Grand Prix competed in a second test, the Grand Prix Special.
 The Special, with an 8-minute 45 second time allowed, was also won by Granat with 1486 out of 1950 possible points (76.2%), earning Stückelberger the individual gold medal.
 They finished 51 points ahead of silver medal winner Harry Boldt and Woycek, who was 40 points ahead of the bronze medal winners, Reiner Klimke riding Mehmed.

-To see Stückelberger's Grand Prix Special ride:

 The favorites for the team competition were Germany, Switzerland, and the Soviet Union to medal, but the US managed to clinch the bronze ahead of the USSR for their first dressage medal since the 1948 Games.